Skip to content

 How many moles are usually in one yard?

 Most residential yards in Western Washington have 1-3 moles at any given time.
-Moles are solitary animals — they only share tunnels during breeding season.
+Moles are solitary animals.
+They only share tunnels during breeding season.
 A single mole can create dozens of mounds, so the damage often looks worse than the number of moles present.

-Common Concerns
+Common Mole Control Concerns

 Why don't store-bought traps work?

 Effective mole trapping requires precise placement in active tunnels at the right depth and angle.
 Without experience reading mole behavior, most homeowners put traps where moles aren't actually travelling.
+See our review of the best mole traps in 2026 for what actually works.

 Does castor oil repel moles?

 Not reliably.
 Washington State University's Extension Service says castor oil and similar repellents are "not consistently effective" against moles.
 The moles stay — they just dig somewhere else.
+Full breakdown: do mole repellents actually work?

 Does grub control reduce moles?

 No. Moles do eat grubs, but their main food source is earthworms — typically 85% or more of their diet.
 A yard with zero grubs can still support moles as long as earthworms are present.
+Read the truth about grub control and mole reduction.

 Will moles damage my foundation or underground pipes?